 SCOSTEP has been sponsoring a series of ‘Comic Books’ designed to raise the awareness of the general public, and young people in particular, about issues in solar-terrestrial science.
 Originally produced in Japanese, the books have been translated into English and multiple other languages.
 Sample titles include “What are the Polar Regions?!" and “What is the Geomagnetic Field?!.”
 To access the complete collection of SCOSTEP ‘Comic Books,’ please visit the SCOSTEP website.

 U.S. SCOSTEP Coordinating Group Activity

-On December 23, 2013 the U.S. Coordinating Group of SCOSTEP held its first conference call.
-In the conference call, the future relationship between SCOSTEP and its U.S. Coordinating Group was discussed.
+On December 11, 2014, the U.S. Coordinating Group of SCOSTEP held its second conference call.
+In the conference call, areas of mutual interest between SCOSTEP and other international unions were discussed.
 In addition, an overview was provided of SCOSTEP’s current initiatives.